Celicath/PokerPlayerMod/README.md

 However, nothing stops you from trying this mod with others.
 Just keep in mind that I'm not going to change any cross-mod interactions other than crash or softlock issues.

 # See Also
 The Poker Player is not a traditional mod.
-If you want to play as a character that feels normal, see [Gatherer](https://github.com/Celicath/GathererMod), or look for [List of Known Mods](https://github.com/kiooeht/ModTheSpire/wiki/List-of-Known-Mods) page on Mod The Spire wiki.
+If you want to play as a character that feels normal, see [Gatherer](https://github.com/Celicath/GathererMod).

 ## Special Thanks To
 - HSymbol for the original game.
+- Rita-Bernstein for ZHS translation.

 ## License
 - All code is in MIT license.